Outdoor Work on the South Shore

-Accommodation: SEEDS volunteers will stay in a fully equipped house.
-Volunteers will sleep in shared rooms in beds.
+Accommodation: SEEDS volunteers will stay in an equipped flat, in a sleeping bag accommodation, sharing rooms.
 Please bring your own sleeping bag.
 Volunteers will receive food supplies and be in charge of cooking and cleaning.
-Do not forget to bring some traditional/typical food from your home country for an international evening.
+Do not forget some traditional/typical food from your home country for the international evening.

-We have 478 guests and no members online
+We have 917 guests and 11 members online